chrvadala/awesome-protocols/README.md

 - [RAFT](https://raft.github.io/raft.pdf) - A consensus algorithm for managing a replicated data.

 ## File Exchange
+- [WebDAV](https://tools.ietf.org/html/rfc4918) - A standard protocol for remote file editing, based on HTTP.
-- [WebDAV](https://tools.ietf.org/html/rfc4918) - A standard protocol for remote file editing.
+- [FTP](https://tools.ietf.org/html/rfc959) - A standard protocol for remote file editing.

 ## Support
 If you found an error or would like to add more information, _don't hesitate_ to